Poincar\'e Duality, Degeneracy, and Real Lefschetz Property for T-Hypersurfaces: Duality in spectral sequences

 and $Z^{p,q}_{-1}(A)\coloneqq0$.
-In this setting the differential $\df_r$ of the $r$-th page has bidegree $(-r;+1)$ and is the factorisation of the restriction of $\df$.
-By definition of the objects we consider here, we deal with first quadrant spectral sequences arising from bounded filtrations, hence, the spectral sequence $\big(E^{p,q}_r(A)\big)_{p,q,r\geq 0}$ converges\footnote{c.f. \cite{McC_use_gui} Theorem 2.6 p.33.} toward the cohomology of $A$.
-The compatibility of the filtration with the product ensures that $\big(E^{p,q}_r(A)\big)_{p,qr\in\N}$ is even a \emph{spectral ring} .
-It means that there is a well defined product:
+In this setting, the differential $\df_r$ of the $\supth{r}$ page has bidegree $(-r;+1)$ and is the factorisation of the restriction of $\df$.
+By the definition of the objects we consider here, we deal with first-quadrant spectral sequences arising from bounded filtrations, hence, the spectral sequence $(E^{p,q}_r(A))_{p,q,r\geq 0}$ converges towards the cohomology of $A$; \textit{cf.} \cite[Theorem 2.6]{McC_use_gui}.
+The compatibility of the filtration with the product ensures that $(E^{p,q}_r(A))_{p,q,r\in\N}$ is even a \emph{spectral ring} .
+This means that there is a well-defined product

-which satisfies, for all $\alpha\in E^{p,q}_r(A)$ and $\alpha'\in E^{p',q'}_r(A)$, the graded commutativity:
+which satisfies, for all $\alpha\in E^{p,q}_r(A)$ and $\alpha'\in E^{p',q'}_r(A)$, the graded commutativity